alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

   - Additionally, you can use VPN connectivity into your VPC from an external network to facilitate encryption of traffic.
 Third-party solutions are available in the AWS Marketplace if you have special requirements.
 - **Authenticate network communications**: Using network protocols (TLS/IPsec) that support authentication allows for trust to be established between the parties adding encryption to reduce the risk of communications being altered or intercepted.
 - **Automate detection of unintended data access**: Use tools such as
-  - <kbd>Amazon GuardDuty</kbd> automatically detect suspicious activity or attempts to move data outside of defined boundaries.
+  - <kbd>Amazon GuardDuty</kbd> automatically detects suspicious activity or attempts to move data outside of defined boundaries.
   - <kbd>Amazon VPC Flow Logs</kbd> to capture network traffic information can be used with <kbd>Amazon EventBridge</kbd> to trigger the detection of abnormal connections–both successful and denied.
   - <kbd>S3 Access Analyzer</kbd> can help assess what data is accessible to who in your S3 buckets.
 - **Secure data from between VPC or on-premises locations**: You can use <kbd>AWS PrivateLink</kbd> to create a secure and private network connection between Amazon Virtual Private Cloud (Amazon VPC) or on-premises connectivity to services hosted in AWS.